Meg Westergren: Later career

 After graduating, Westergren was offered a job at Alléteatern (English: The Avenue Theater) by actor and director Sture Lagerwall.
 Feeling it would be more enjoyable than her time at the school, she accepted.
 Westergren has been a successful comedic actress at various theaters ever since, although she has played some more serious roles too.
-Her mother's roles were more dramatic, and she therefore choose the comedic roles to create her own niche.
+Her mother's roles were more dramatic, and she has said that she chose the comedic roles to create her own niche.

 After Alléteatern she proceeded to work at Vasateatern, where she earned big success in 1956 with Vad vet mamma om kärlek?
 (English: What does mother know about love?).
 While working at these two places, Westergren also played roles at the following private theaters in Stockholm: Intiman, Maxim, Södra Teatern, Folkan, Chinateatern, and Oscarsteatern.
 She was at one point offered to appear in a play on the national Royal Dramatic Theatre.
 The offer came from Lasse Pöystis, the theater's supervisor, but he lost his job two days later before they had made a deal.

 In addition to theater, Westergren has played roles in films and on television.
 Her comedic roles in the films Fröken Chic (1959) and Lille Fridolf blir morfar (1957) are among her most appreciated works.
 Westergren's roles have become more mature and less comedic as the years have gone by.
 She played a controlling wife in the television series Goda grannar (1987) and a dramatic secretary in the soap opera Rederiet (1994–1995).

 In the 2000s, Westergren has toured Sweden with her show Mitt teaterliv (English: My theater life), in which she talks about her career and her famous parents.
 The "Carl Åkermarks stipendium" scholarship was given to Westergren in 1992 by the Swedish Academy.
 In 2009–2010, she was one of the participants in the popular biographical television series Stjärnorna på slottet that airs on Sveriges Television.